Part 1 of 2

 How has Babylon fallen as described in Isaiah?
 When was Babylon, the church ever in Eden and in perfect harmony with God?
 Where did the Babylonian church fall from?

 In the beginning of the Church there was just one person, and that was Jesus.
 Jesus was in Heaven at the same time He was on earth.
 Because He died He opened the door for us to enter in to Heaven as well through the Holy Spirit.
 The Apostles carried the torch Jesus lit to the world and to the believing Church.
 Very shortly those with imitation lights, those who acted like Christians but were in fact tares and wolves, entered in to the flock and began to disrupt the Church, alter the doctrines, and confuse the sheep.
-Then came the walls from which each of the denominations took pot shots at one another calling themselves treasures of God and everyone else deceived, doomed sinners.
+Then came the walls from which each of the denominations took pot-shots at one another calling themselves treasures of God and everyone else deceived, doomed sinners.
 When we take on a judgmental attitude toward others, especially those of the body, we then put ourselves in the place of God, who is the only One capable, or with authority to judge the heart and the intent of another.
 Each of the denominations, therefore the people in the denominations, have made themselves "Like the Most High," and they will be judged for their arrogance.
 Is there an exception to this?
 None that I can see.
-I know there are individuals within any of the denominations who have not been caught up in the web of doctrine, but no denomination or religion considers others more highly then themselves as Jesus instructed His people to do.
+I know there are individuals within any of the denominations who have not been caught up in the web of doctrine, but no denomination considers others more highly then themselves as Jesus instructed His people to do.

-Babylon was once a Woman clothed with the sun, the Morning Star, the Esther who shined amidst the darkness.
+Babylon (the harlot)was once a Woman clothed with the sun, the Morning Star, the Esther who shined amidst the darkness (the one who wore "Holiness Unto The Lord on her forehead).
 Now, and it will become much worse in the very near future, Babylon will have become so dark that those who are merely resting in the shadows of the churches who do not know where to go will either have to decide to come out of her, or to stay and become a part of her destruction.
 I have seen those people who are in a lost state because their church doesn't seem that bad yet.
 They can see the fairy tales, and they can know bits and pieces of the truth that differs from what they've been told, but they just can not quite find it in themselves to separate themselves from the world and the pleasures of this life that is required to wear the cloak of the sun and to put the moon at their feet.
 They see the words of the stars, the twelve Apostles, but they don't hunger and thirst to learn what those words are trying to tell them.
 I've also seen those who have floundered next to the edge of the pool; they've come out of Babylon, but they haven't been given the keys to unlocking the Scriptures.
 They're doing their best with what they have, but instead of looking to God for their understanding of His Word, they're filtering their understanding through commentaries and other doctrines of man.
 When we trust to man, God can not, or will not take us any farther because we've settled on an answer that He has not given.